Assessing the Uncertainty and Robustness of the Laptop Refurbishing Software: Methodology

 \section{Methodology}

-Figure~\ref{fig:overview} presents an overview of the UQ process for the \sdm{s}.
-As the figure shows, the UQ process consists of dataset creation, MC-dropout-based prediction, and UQ metrics calculation.
-The dataset creation constructs benchmark datasets from three data sources: datasets from DTI, datasets synthesized by prompting two VLMs, and datasets created using an adversarial attack technique.
-For each image in the benchmark datasets, the \sdm makes \textit{T} predictions based on the MC-Dropout method to capture the prediction uncertainty.
-We then employ the density-based algorithm, HDBSCAN, to cluster the detected stickers in \textit{T} predictions and calculate the UQ metrics based on the detected stickers.
+Figure~\ref{fig:overview} presents an overview of the UQ process for the \sdm{s} employed in the robotic software for laptop refurbishing.
+As the figure shows, the UQ process starts with creating benchmark datasets from three data sources: datasets from DTI, datasets synthesized by prompting two VLMs, and datasets created using an adversarial attack technique.
+For each image in the benchmark datasets, the robot's camera captures the image, which is then processed by specialized robotic software for sticker detection.
+Specifically, the \sdm in the robotic software makes \textit{T} predictions based on the MC-Dropout method to capture the prediction uncertainty.
+The \textit{T} predictions are then fed to the UQ component in the robotic software to calculate UQ metrics.
+The UQ component first employs the density-based algorithm, HDBSCAN, to cluster the detected stickers in \textit{T} predictions and then calculates the UQ metrics based on the detected stickers.
 We consider two types of UQ metrics: label classification UQ metrics and bounding box regression UQ metrics.
 We present the MC-Dropout method in Section~\ref{subsec:dropout} and the UQ metrics in Section~\ref{subsec:uqmetrics}.
 Sections~\ref{subsec:llms} and~\ref{subsec:adv} introduce VLM-based and adversarial attack-based dataset creation.